 Successful development efforts support a variety of housing options.
-Accordingly, ten percent (10%) of all housing units in projects using direct site-specific TIF funding assistance are subject to the City's and County's established criteria for mixed-income housing.
+Accordingly, ten percent (10%) of all housing units in projects using direct site-specific TIF funding assistance are subject to the City's and County's established criteria for mixed income housing.
 The District was created prior to adoption of the Mixed-Income Housing Guidelines for TIF Districts so most projects approved between 1996 and 2012 do not have an affordable component.
-When the TIF Plan for the City Center TIF District was amended in 2012, provisions for mixed-income housing were added.
-In this District, a total of 2,062 units have been built to- date using TIF funding, and 144 have been set-aside as affordable (10% of units funded since Mixed-Income Housing Guidelines were adopted for the City Center TIF District plus units that were funded using Section 108 HUD loans).
+When the TIF Plan was amended in 2012, provisions for affordable housing were added.
+In this District, a total of 2,062 units have been built todate using TIF funding and 144 have been set-aside as affordable (10% of units funded since Mixed-Income Housing Guidelines were adopted for the City Center TIF District plus units that were funded using Section 108 HUD loans).
+Additionally, funding from the City Center TIF District Affordable Housing Set-Aside have been authorized to fund 43 low-moderate income units in the adjacent Downtown Connection TIF District (Flora Lofts).
+Trends show that although there remains a demand for mixed-income housing in the City's core, few developers are showing interest in additional residential projects in this TIF District.

-City Center TIF District Housing Counts # of Units Completed TIF residential units 2,062 Completed Non-TIF funded residential units 845 Total completed units within TIF boundary 2,907 Affordable units constructed 144 (of which 114 have expired)
+City Center TIF District Housing Counts # of Units

+Completed TIF residential units 2,062

+Non-TIF funded residential units 845

+Total completed units within TIF boundary 2,907

+Units under construction 52

+Affordable units constructed 144 (of which 114 are expired)

+Affordable units under construction 43